Edward Burd Grubb Sr.: Abolitionism

 The Burlington Grubbs were known to have been ardent abolitionists, and Edward's estate there, known today as the Grubb Estate or Delaware House, is said to have been a station on the Underground Railroad.
 The underground passageways between the house and the Delaware River would have lent themselves to such use.

 The local lore is somewhat distorted, as it commonly relates the abolitionist activity to descendants of Henry Grubb who settled in Burlington around 1680.
 However, none of the Burlington Grubbs after 1771 were descended from Henry, although John Grubb was a common ancestor.
 Henry was not Edward's grandfather and was never involved with the Grubb Estate purchased by Henry in 1840.
-None of this is to deny Edward's abolitionist fervor, but is merely offered to clarify local lore.
+None of this is to deny Edward's abolitionist fervor but is merely offered to clarify local lore.

 Personal life

 Edward Burd Grubb Sr. was born at Mount Hope, Pennsylvania, on December 17, 1810, to Henry Bates and Harriet (Buckley) Grubb.
 On November 9, 1837, he married Euphemia Brown Parker, the daughter of Isaac Brown Parker of Carlisle, Pennsylvania.
 In 1840, reportedly because of health problems, he decided to leave active involvement in the family iron business and move with his bride to Burlington, New Jersey.
 He purchased an estate there, known today as the Grubb Estate or Delaware House, where they raised their family and lived out their lives.
-They had four sons Edward Burd Jr., Isaac Parker, Henry Bates, and Charles Ross, and two daughters Maria (died young) and Emphenia Parker.
-Emphenia married Demetrius Corkez of Rumania and was the last family member to live in Delaware House, which is today owned by the Catholic Charities, Trenton Diocese.
+They had four sons Edward Burd Jr., Isaac Parker, Henry Bates, and Charles Ross, and two daughters Maria (died young) and Euphemia Parker.
+Euphemia married Count Demetrius de Cerkez of Rumania and was the last family member to live in Delaware House, which is today owned by the Catholic Charities, Trenton Diocese.

 Edward died on August 27, 1867, at the age of 56, and his wife Euphemia in 1894 at the age of 79.
 They are interred at St. Mary's Episcopal Churchyard in Burlington.